seansusmilch/reverse-splitter/site/src/content/reverse-split-description.md

 You won't make millions overnight off this...
 I like to compare it to picking up a $5 bill off the ground.
-Takes little to no effort, very little risk, for a decent payout.
+Takes little to no effort, very little risk, for a decent payout relative to the amount of time it takes.

 ## How do I profit off of them?